Gabriela Cerruti: Political career

 Around 2004, Cerruti began working in the field of the Government of the Autonomous City of Buenos Aires, coordinating the Open City Program under the Ministry of Culture, until in November 2004 she assumed the Cabinet Office of the Vice-Government Office.
 Then, in March 2006, she was appointed the city's Minister of Human and Social Rights.

 In the elections held in Buenos Aires in June 2007, she headed list 505 of that city's deputies, and was elected to serve from December 2007 to December 2011.
-During the first two years she was a member of the Commissions of Economic Development, Mercosur, and Employment Policies; Woman, Childhood, Adolescence and Youth; and Public Works and Services.
-Until the end of 2010 she was also on the Committee for Budget, Finance, Financial Administration, and Tax Policy.
-During 2010 and 2011 she was on the Commission on Constitutional Affairs and the Special Commission on Public Policies for Full Citizenship.
+During the first two years, she was a member of the Commissions of Economic Development, Mercosur, and Employment Policies; Woman, Childhood, Adolescence and Youth; and Public Works and Services.
+Until the end of 2010, she was also on the Committee for Budget, Finance, Financial Administration, and Tax Policy.
+During 2010 and 2011, she was on the Commission on Constitutional Affairs and the Special Commission on Public Policies for Full Citizenship.

 In March 2010, making use of her perspective, experience, and public commitment as an official and journalist, she turned over the result of an investigation carried out during more than two years of legislative work in her book El pibe.
 Negocios, intrigas y secretos de Mauricio Macri, el hombre que quiere ser Presidente, also for Editorial Planeta.

 In 2009, she joined the New Encounter parliamentary bloc.
 In July 2011, she renewed her mandate as deputy, heading the list of the Nuevo Encuentro Front in its first electoral participation in the city as a political party after having achieved legal status in the district.
 She joined the parliamentary commissions on Justice, Social Communication, Protection and Use of Public Space, and continued at Constitutional Affairs.

-In 2015, she was candidate to Chief of Government of Buenos Aires for the Front for Victory, standing for the primary elections in April and the general elections in July 2015.
+In 2015, she was a candidate to Chief of Government of Buenos Aires for the Front for Victory, standing for the primary elections in April and the general elections in July 2015.
 However, she could not participate in the latter because she had obtained less than 2.2% of the votes.
 The internal leadership of the electoral front was in the hands of Mariano Recalde, who was a candidate in the general elections on 5 July.

-In 2016 Gabriela Cerruti criminally denounced Mauricio Macri for "negotiations incompatible with the public function", citing "omissions" between two affidavits presented by Macri and "loans granted to the businessman Nicolás Caputo, one of the City's main contractors."
+In 2016, Gabriela Cerruti criminally denounced Mauricio Macri for "negotiations incompatible with the public function", citing "omissions" between two affidavits presented by Macri and "loans granted to the businessman Nicolás Caputo, one of the City's main contractors."